 Patients with congestive heart failure require urgent treatment to improve cardiovascular health, but after that treatment, there is a window of time where they must focus on not only their physical but also their mental and emotional well-being.

-It’s important to make clear that forest bathing alone is not going to save the life of someone with congestive heart failure.
-Forest bathing, however, can be an important source of emotional support for individuals undergoing other treatments.
+It’s important to make clear that shinrin-yoku alone is not going to save the life of someone with congestive heart failure.
+It can, however, be an important source of emotional support for individuals undergoing other treatments.

-In a study which examined the impact of forest bathing on people with chronic neck pain, it was found that forest bathing proved beneficial in reducing trigger points in the posterior neck region.
+In a study that examined the impact of forest bathing on people with chronic neck pain, it was found that forest bathing proved beneficial in reducing trigger points in the posterior neck region.

 Breathe Fresh Air